TRANScurity/HexView/README.md

 * Send a pull request for the original project
 * Comment your issue that your changes are ready for review

+## Development with Eclipse IDE

+Eclipse IDE supports Maven projects by nature.
+But the basic tests of this project are implemented with help of the Spock Framework.
+It's based on the Groovy programming language.
+If you would like to integrate and reuse it, you could look out for ``Groovy for Eclipse`` Plugin.

+If you would like to contribute we don't insist on Spock tests!
+The main point is that you write tests!
+Feel free to use the convenient framework that fulfills your/our needs!
+But don't reinvent the wheel and, as far as possible, rely on established frameworks, such as [AssertJ](http://joel-costigliola.github.io/assertj/).

 ## License & Author

 The component was initially implemented by [TRANScurity](http://www.transcurity.co/) and is distributed under the GNU LGPL 3.0 (see ``LICENSE`` file)